kubewarden/kubewarden.io/content/blog/2026/03/kubewarden-1.33-release.md

 Both CRDs for the deprecated `wgk8spolicy.io` PolicyReports and the new OpenReports are still installed by the `kubewarden-crds` Helm chart for now.

-The Audit Scanner is configured to produce OpenReports now.
+The Audit Scanner is now configured to produce OpenReports.
 Users wishing to maintain the previous behavior, can change the `kubewarden-controller` Helm chart value of `.Values.auditScanner.reportCRDsKind` from `openreports` to `policyreport`.

-When the Audit Scanner is configured to create OpenReports (the new default), upon each scan, it performs a one-time cleanup of old `wgk8spolicy.io` PolicyReports and ClusterPolicyReports.
+When the Audit Scanner is configured to create OpenReports (the new default), with each scan, it performs a one-time cleanup of old `wgk8spolicy.io` PolicyReports and ClusterPolicyReports.
 This cleanup is performant.

 In a future release, both creation of `wgk8spolicy.io` PolicyReports and their CRDs installation will be removed.

-The included sub-chart for policy-reporter already supports OpenReports and will continue to function for both the deprecated `wgk8spolicy.io` PolicyReports and OpenReports without any reconfiguration.
+The included sub-chart for policy-reporter already supports OpenReports and continues to function for both the deprecated `wgk8spolicy.io` PolicyReports and OpenReports without any reconfiguration.

 ## Support for custom Sigstore trust roots and BYO-PKI in policy-server